-Do you feel like you’ve drained yourself dry and have nothing left to give.
-If you feel empty inside, like I have many times, these tips are here to help you begin to fill yourself back up and be the best you possible!
+Do you feel empty inside…like you’ve drained yourself dry and have nothing left to give?
+These self care tips will help you begin to fill yourself back up and be the best YOU possible!

 The feeling of emptiness is a hopeless feeling.
 I know because I’ve been there.
-But the good news is I’ve learned how to not stay there…and I want the same for you.
+The good news is I’ve learned how to not stay there…and I want the same for you.

 But before we talk about how you can fill yourself back up when you feel empty, let’s talk about why you feel this way!